 Blot caters to a largely technical audience, and I’m asking that audience to invest a good deal of their time and some of their money in a piece of software.
 A large fraction of that audience is sceptical of closed-source, proprietary software.
 So it makes business sense for me to make Blot’s source code available freely under the most permissive license possible.
 I also quite like the spectacle of working in public.
 I suspect it’s reassuring to potential customers to see my frantic git commits on the news page, for them to know that Blot is very much alive.

 On a more abstract level, I like the ideals of the free software movement.
 I like Richard Stallman, for what it’s worth.
-I think the ‘free software’ term is confusing, especially since I charge money to host Blot, and although I’m aware of the politics of the term ‘open source’, so I decide to side-step both terms and simply say Blot’s source-code dedicated to the public domain.
+I think the ‘free software’ term is confusing, especially since I charge money to host Blot, and although I’m aware of the politics of the term ‘open source’, so I decide to side-step both terms and simply say Blot’s source code is dedicated to the public domain.